-The instruments are truncated at the presenting bank end and the point of truncation is left to the discretion of the presenting bank.
-However, in accordance with Section 131 of the Negotiable Instruments Act, banks must put in place a process of proper authorization, with regard to ensuring due diligence on all the instruments presented by it.
+The point of truncation is left to the discretion of the presenting bank.
+However, in accordance with Section 131 of the N.I.Act, the banks must put in a process of proper authorization, with regard to ensuring due diligence on all the instruments presented by it.